 Overall Connecticut Tax Picture

 Connecticut is not tax-friendly for retirees.
 In fact, it ranks among the least tax-friendly states in the country for those in their golden years.
 The state fully taxes withdrawals from retirement accounts, like IRA or 401(k) plans, as well as payments from private or public pension plans.
 It also taxes Social Security.
-However, seniors who have an adjusted gross income below $50,000 ($60,000 for joint filers and heads of household) are exempt from Social Security taxes.
+However, seniors who have an adjusted gross income below $75,000 ($100,000 for joint filers) are exempt from Social Security taxes.
 Connecticut’s income tax rate ranges from 3.00% to 6.99%.

-The average property tax rate in Connecticut is 2.02%, the fourth highest in the country.
+The average property tax rate in Connecticut is 2.14%, the third highest in the country.
 That said, seniors age 65 and over who own and occupy a Connecticut home are eligible for a property tax circuit breaker of up to $1,250 for married couples or $1,000 for individuals.
-That is provided their income is less than a certain amount ($43,000 for married couples and $35,300 for singles).

 Sales tax is 6.35% throughout Connecticut.
 There are no local sales taxes.